David D. Verdier, M.D.

 Medical management of glaucoma, cataracts, vision defects, and treatment of non-surgical eye diseases.

 Troy L. Fox, O.D. joined our practice in 2013.
 He is an optometrist, an optometric doctor (O.D.) licensed to examine eyes, diagnose and provide non-surgical treatment of eye disease as well as vision defects.
 He specializes in the medical management of glaucoma, cataracts and other eye diseases.
+He is also an AAO Fellow.

 Dr. Fox attended Ferris State University for his undergraduate and optometry studies, where he graduated with honors.
 He then completed a hospital based residency in ocular disease in Boston, MA, which concentrated on advanced ocular imaging methods.
 Prior to joining our practice, he was in private practice in coastal Maine.